Tech-Hub Tenants Can Now Talk To Their Building

-Business tenants at a technology hub can now communicate with their building via ‘chatbots’ in what is believed to be the first initiative of its kind in the UK.
+Business tenants can now talk to their building via ‘chatbots’ in what is believed to be the first initiative of its kind in the UK.

 A chatbot is a programme that automates processes on command.
 People already widely use chatbots in their everyday lives via Siri on iPhones or Alexa on devices such as Amazon Echo.

 Now occupiers at technology and engineering hub The Base on Dallam Lane in Warrington can interrogate the building’s bespoke chatbot, nicknamed the BaseBot, to find out information related to their use and occupancy of the building.

 Sylvie Morton of Langtree, which manages the building on behalf of owner Warrington & Co, explained: “The BaseBot allows occupants to identify basic information such as whether any mail has been logged for them.
 This is proving particularly popular in light of the COVID emergency as people can check information remotely if they have to work from home.”

 The system could go much further, helping tenants identify their latest energy usage, rent and rates payable – even current broadband speeds on the building’s super-fast fibre network.